bleeckerj/mp4-to-gif/README.md

 # MP4 to GIF Converter

 A simple Python script to convert MP4 video files to animated GIFs using FFmpeg.
-Supports trimming, resizing, and frame rate adjustment.
+Supports trimming, resizing, frame rate adjustment, and aspect ratio cropping.

 ## Requirements